demolite-nuget/DemoliteDb/README.md

 # Demolite.Db

-Demolite.Db is a simple database wrapper package utilizing EF Core and Serilog.
+Demolite.Db is a simple database wrapper package utilizing EF Core.
 It is meant to reduce the amount of boilerplate code needed for creating new projects and for handling db operations.

 Using this package works as follows: